How To Get a Job in Germany as an Indian?

 Graduates of German universities

 Have you completed your studies at a German university?
-Then you can easily accept a job in Germany that is suitable for your specialization.
+Then, you can easily accept a job in Germany suitable for your specialization.

 Application for a residence permit can be made at the responsible immigration authority.
 If you have not yet found a job during your studies, you can obtain a residence permit from the immigration office (ausländerbehörde).
 It will give you 18 months for a job search.